zsrtww/tww-gz/README.md

 | Poly Edges          | View edges of each polygon
 | Poly Draw Raise     | Amount to raise the drawn polygons by
 | Opcaity             | Transparency amount of collision viewer

+Actor List: Display info from actor list, pause/delete actors on list <br>
+TODO: Explain more about how this works

+Actor Spawner: Spawn actors at current position <br>
+TODO: Explain more about how this works

 ---